locationtech/geogig/doc/manual/source/repo/hooks.rst

      }

-More elaborate hooks can be created making use of the API along with the GeoTools classes that GeoGig uses internally, such as reprojecting geometries before importing them into the repository.
+More elaborate hooks can be created making use of the API along with the GeoTools classes that GeoGig uses internally, such as re-projecting geometries before importing them into the repository.

 Also, GeoGig commands can be called from the script, using the ``run()`` method from the ``geogig`` object.
-It takes the name of the class with the command to call as the first parameter. the second parameter contains the names and values of the parameters needed by that command to be executed.
+It takes the name of the class with the command to call as the first parameter. the second parameter contains the names and values of the parameters needed by the command to be executed.

-The following is an example hook that triggers an OpenStreetMap "unmapping" operation whenever the ``mapped`` tree (which is supposed to contain mapped OSM data), is modified after a commit.
+The following is an example hook that triggers an OpenStreetMap "unmapping" operation whenever the ``mapped`` tree, which is supposed to contain mapped OSM data, is modified after a commit.

 .. todo:: It is not clear what an unmapping operation is from the context here.
 A little explanation would be good.